Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Study design

-In order to be able to assess differences in reliance behavior across conditions, participants see a mix of cases where the AI is correct and where it is wrong.
-More specifically, we distinguish six types of scenarios that make up the 14 bios that participants see---they are summarized in Table~\ref{tab:scenarios}.
+\paragraph{Selection of bios} In order to be able to assess differences in reliance behavior across conditions, participants see a mix of cases where the AI is correct and where it is incorrect.
+More specifically, we distinguish six types of scenarios that make up the 14 bios that participants see---they are summarized in \Cref{tab:scenarios}.
 We distinguish these scenarios based on three dimensions: $(i)$ gender of the person associated with a bio; $(ii)$ true occupation of that person; $(iii)$ AI recommended occupation.
-We show 3 cases each of correctly recommended women teachers (WTT) and men professors (MPP), as well as 3 cases of wrongly recommended women professors (WPT) and men teachers (MTP).
+We show 3 cases each of correctly recommended women teachers (WTT) and men professors (MPP), as well as 3 cases of incorrectly recommended women professors (WPT) and men teachers (MTP).
 Note that our focus is on scenarios where the AI recommendations are in line with gender stereotypes.
 To preempt the misconception that the AI always recommends \emph{teacher} for women and \emph{professor} for men, we also include one case each of correctly recommended woman professor (WPP) and correctly recommended man teacher (MTT).
-In the light of recent findings from \citet{kim2020algorithms}, we include the WPP and MTT scenarios early on in our questionnaires.
-Precisely, we randomize the order in which participants see the 14 bios, with the restriction that the WPP and MTT scenarios are shown among the first five.
+We include the WPP and MTT scenarios early on in our questionnaires.
+Precisely, we randomize the order in which participants see the 14 bios, with the restriction that the WPP and MTT scenarios are shown among the first five---that way, we aim to avoid situations where participants see too many incorrect AI recommendations (in line with stereotypes) early on, which has been shown to negatively affect human reliance on AI systems~\citep{kim2020algorithms} and might, therefore, bias our results.
 We do not consider scenarios where women teachers are classified as professors, or where men professors are classified as teachers, because our focus is on the errors that are more likely to occur in practice~\citep{de2019bias}.

+All bios shown to participants are taken from a random holdout set of BIOS that our two classifiers make predictions on.
+Specifically, we choose bios that are reasonably similar in length and where both classifiers yield the same predicted occupation as well as similar prediction probabilities.
+We also require that these prediction probabilities for a bio must not be too high, which aims at eliminating bios that are ``too easy'' to classify.
+The authors then manually screened the remaining contenders to settle on the final 14 bios.
+The whole selection process is described in more detail in \Cref{sec:selection_of_scenarios}.